OCOYE/OCOYE/README.md

 I'm a Brazilian Programmer.

 # If you want read about me:📜
-I'm starting in world programming and I want so much to be a Software-Engineer, you may think...
+I'm starting in world programming and I want so much to be a Software Engineer, you may think...
 Why this guy want to be a software-engineer?
 Because, I love so much computers, phones, laptops...
 Mainly, Apps, Sites and the Internet!!

 # What's the programming languages this guy is learning?🖥️
-**Python, JavaScript, Html and Css** (I know, Html and Css isn't a programming language).
+**Python, JavaScript, Html and Css** (I know, Html and Css aren't a programming languages).

 **Thanks for Read!🙏**